 That’s it!
 That’s how you add Google Tag Manager to your WordPress website.
-Doing this once will allow you to easily add, track, and remove all pixels, tools, and events, on your website, so that you can easily manage your digital marketing efforts.
+Doing this once will allow you to easily add a new tag, track and remove all pixels, tools, events, and pageviews on your website so that you can easily manage your digital marketing efforts.

-If you want to do this periodically or have a member of your team to do it, download and use the free SOP (Standard Operating Procedure) that accompanies this blog post here.
+If you want to do this periodically or have a member of your team do it, download and use the free SOP (Standard Operating Procedure) that accompanies this blog post here.